TheWidlarzGroup/rn-emoji-keyboard/docs/docs/api/theme.md

 import { ApiTable } from '../../src/components/ApiTable/ApiTable.js'

-This props is supposed to be used for theming as it only allows to change colors of the components and text.
-It allows user to easily match colors with the rest of the application.
-Of course it means that's using a dark mode is very convenient.
-If you want deeper styles customization checkout the **styles** prop.
+This prop is supposed to be used for theming as it only allows to change colors of the components and text.
+It allows you to easily match colors with the rest of the application.
+Of course, it means that using a dark mode is very convenient.
+If you want deeper styles customization checkout the [styles](/docs/api/styles) prop.

 ### `theme`